guscastles/clinkedlist/README.md

 ## Abstract

-This is on of the simplest data structure algorithms to start learning, hence the choice in my comeback to the C programming language.
+This is one of the simplest data structure algorithms to start learning, hence the choice in my comeback to the C programming language.
 I tried to apply all the concepts of clean code and test-driven development, using the very simple mechanism provided by the *ctest* application.
 Also I used the complexity *application* to verify the maintainability of the code.

 This is the output for the *llist.c* file: